guetmatt/Hybrid-Data-AI/README.md

 This is an implementation for an image classification and synthetic image generation task for a university course.
 The tasks include classifying images into images of cars, bikes, and busses.
-Additionally, synthetic images have been created (see directory 'synthetic_images'), trying to enhance the training process of a classifier model.
+Additionally, synthetic images have been created (see directory ´´´synthetic_images´´´), trying to enhance the training process of a classifier model.
 Several experiments have been conducted.
 Further details can be found in the accompanying paper.

 # Python Dependencies
 - tensorflow version >= 2.17.0